 What is customer financing?

-Customer financing is a way to let customers pay for a product or service over time, instead of upfront.
+Customer financing, or consumer financing, is a way to let customers pay for a product or service over time, instead of upfront.
 It gives your customers options when they want a service, but can’t afford the whole price upfront.
 For example, an HVAC job that would cost $1,500 can be paid in five monthly installments of $300.

 By offering customer financing, service businesses can secure more and bigger jobs.
 Meanwhile, customers can get the service they need, faster.